 Frequently Asked Questions About Ashford University Admissions

 You'll be thrilled to learn that students seeking a Bachelor's degree at Ashford may transfer up to 90 approved credits of previous coursework.
-Once you're enrolled, Ashford University will request your official transcripts and complete an evaluation to determine which credits are applicable to your program.
+Once you're matriculated, Ashford University will attempt to request your official transcripts and complete an evaluation to determine which credits are applicable to your program.
 Talk to an Enrollment Services Advisor to find out how your credits can transfer.
-Learn more here about transferring credits.

 Please note that transferring credits is always subject to Ashford University transfer credit policies, and requires the submission of official transcripts.
 Your official transcripts will be evaluated to determine the credits that will apply toward an Ashford University degree program.

 Our Financial Services department will determine eligibility for Financial Aid based on your Free Application For Federal Student Aid (FAFSA) and other required documentation.
 For more information on the types of aid available, please visit our Online Tuition & Financial Aid page.

 Students who enroll in a Bachelor's degree program with zero transfer credits and stay continuously enrolled can expect to finish their degree in four years.
 Many students who transfer in a large number of credits from previous schools often graduate in a much shorter time frame.
 For example, if you transfer in 60 semester credits and stay continuously enrolled, you could finish in two years.

 Courses run continuously, rather than in semesters.
 Typically, you take one course at a time and move on to the next course without a break.
 Opportunities to enroll and begin a course sequence in a degree program are available almost every week.